 Opportunities are available at Columbia for students to learn about and to undertake projects in these and other aspects of sedimentary geology and tectonics.
 Current research is aimed at such varied topics as how sedimentation responds to sea-level change, deformation and other phenomena; mechanisms of crustal extension, with particular reference to the low-angle normal fault paradox; and the geology of the Neoproterozoic Era.

 I am lead proponent for an International Continental Scientific Drilling Program (ICDP) initiative, Testing the Extensional Detachment Paradigm: A Borehole Observatory in the Sevier Desert Basin.
-Moving that initiative along is a priority for the 2013-14 academic year, beginning with a white paper and proposal to acquire seismic reflection data around the proposed drill site in the southern Sevier Desert basin.
+Moving that initiative along is a priority for the 2014-15 academic year, beginning with a proposal to acquire seismic reflection data around the proposed drill site in the southern Sevier Desert basin.
 We continue to work at several other sites in the Basin and Range Province, from the Death Valley region to southern Nevada and southeastern Idaho.
 New work is planned on what are generally regarded as supradetachment basins of Devonian age in western Norway.

 Another project that I hope to undertake in due course, once the political situation in Egypt becomes a little less chaotic, is an investigation of the combined influence of crustal deformation and eustasy on early Miocene sedimentation in the Gulf of Suez, Egypt.
 The research will involve high-resolution sequence stratigraphy and strontium isotope dating of shells and microfossils at one or more fault-related growth folds.